aws/aws-sdk-ruby-record/README.md

 # BatchRead is enumerable and handles pagination
 operation.each { |item| item.id }

+# Alternatively, BatchRead provides a lower level interface through: execute!, complete? and items.
-# unprocessed items can be processed by calling Aws::Record::BatchRead#execute!
+# Unprocessed items can be processed by calling:
 operation.execute! until operation.complete?
 ```